UniversalDevicesInc/polyglot-v2-nodejs-interface/README.md

 The following events are less commonly used but could be useful for troubleshooting:

-`message` is triggered for every messages received from Polyglot to the NodeServer.
+`messageReceived` is triggered for every messages received from Polyglot to the NodeServer.

+`messageSent` is triggered for every messages sent to Polyglot from your NodeServer.

 `mqttConnected` is the first event being triggered and happens when the MQTT connection is established.
 The config is not yet available.